 2. The Derm-Favorite

 Almost every dermatologist I've interviewed over the years has mentioned this CeraVe cleanser as a favorite of theirs for their dry-skinned patients.
 It's extremely gentle, it's certified by the National Eczema Association, and it can be used on your face, body, and even hands — anywhere that could use some extra moisture.
 Key ingredients include hydrating hyaluronic acid and ceramides, which help promote a strong skin barrier, while you won't find any sulfates, fragrance, soap, or propylene glycol in the formula.
-Housed in a massive 19-ounce bottle, it's a great value for just under $20.
+Housed in a large 16-ounce bottle, it's a great value for just under $15.

 3. Another Excellent Choice

-Another great, creamy, hydrating cleanser, this one combines the soothing thermal water of the Avène cleanser with the skin-strengthening ceramides of the CeraVe cleanser.
+Another great, creamy, hydrating cleanser, this one from La Roche-Posay combines the soothing thermal water of the Avène cleanser with the skin-strengthening ceramides of the CeraVe cleanser.
 It also contains niacinamide, an incredible ingredient that helps promote a clearer, more even-looking complexion, so this could be a particularly good choice for people with dry, acne-prone skin.
-It's free of sulfates, soap, and fragrance, and it comes in a generously sized 13.5-ounce bottle — for less than $15!
+It's free of sulfates, soap, and fragrance, and it comes in a generously sized 13.5-ounce bottle — for around $15!
 Sensitive skin types should be able to use this extra-gentle cleanser without worry, though it does contain propylene glycol, to which some people are allergic.

 4. Best For Very Sensitive Skin